Cranifex/Spiderman-Homewrecker-a-little-MoCap-Blender-Project-/README.md

 The goofy nature of the project is wanted, for the most part at least :P

-In this repository you will find the short Fan-Film and the Blenderscene inside the Project Folder
+In this repository you will find the short Fan-Film and the Blenderscene as well as all MoCap data and assets inside the Project Folder
 ## The little Fan Film
 [![Spiderman - Homewrecker ]()](https://drive.google.com/file/d/1YDN4agOaatA-wcFKVP9oC0vsVBnh4McI/view?usp=sharing)